Healthcare in Hungary

 TAJ

-Healthcare is not free in Hungary, and neither is medicine.
-As a Stipendium Hungaricum scholarship holder, you are entitled to have a TAJ card (social security card) that grants you free access to Hungarian public healthcare.
-However, some doctors may not speak foreign languages, so you might need to rely on Hungarian-speaking friends or mentors to translate.
+If you are a scholarship holder (SH, Diaspora or SCYP), you are entitled to have a TAJ card (social security card) that grants you free access to Hungarian public healthcare.
+As a fee-paying student, you may also apply for a TAJ card to access the same benefits (for a fee).
+Remember that some doctors may not speak foreign languages, so you might need to rely on Hungarian-speaking friends or mentors to translate.
+You can read more on this topic here.

 Private insurance

 The university also provides private health insurance.
+For scholarship holders, it is free of charge; for fee-paying students, you have to pay for the services.
 They can book you English-speaking doctors that can prescribe you the right treatment or refer you to specialists, all free of charge.
 If you get a prescription from a doctor, you may even get a refund for the medicine.
 You just need to get an official invoice indicating your full name.
-Please be aware that the call centre can be a bit busy at times, but still, they should be your primary contact whenever in need of medical assistance.
+Please be aware that the call centre can be a bit busy at times, but still, they should be your primary contact whenever you are in need of medical assistance.
 Keep calling them until they answer your needs!
-If you haven’t signed one, please do so as soon as possible!
+If you haven’t signed one, please do so immediately!
+You can read more on this topic here.

 Pharmacy